 - Micom Version: Micom Firmware Version

-You can now reference both of these versions to then understand what firmware version you have installed on your LG webOS panel.
+You can now reference both of these versions alongside your Player's model number to then understand what firmware version you have installed on your LG webOS panel.

 How do I perform a Firmware Update?

-- Once you have downloaded your relevant firmware, please copy or move the downloaded firmware image file to its relevant path
+- Once you have downloaded your relevant firmware, please copy or move the downloaded firmware image file (.epk) to its relevant path on your USB flash drive:

-- If your current SoC firmware version is earlier than v02.00.00 then please store the image file within the /LG_DTV directory of the USB memory stick.
+- If your current SoC firmware version is earlier than v02.00.00: create a folder called LG_DTV on the root folder of your USB drive and store the image file within.

-- If your current SoC firmware version is v02.00.00 or later then please store the image file within the /LG_MONITOR directory of the USB memory stick.
+- If your current SoC firmware version is v02.00.00 or later: create a folder called LG_MONITOR on the root folder of your USB drive and store the image file within.

-- Please insert the USB Memory stick with your downloaded firmware version to your LG webOS signage player and the software update application will launch automatically.
+- Please insert the USB drive with your downloaded firmware version into your LG webOS signage player and the software update application will launch automatically.

 - If the software update application doesn't launch automatically then follow these instructions to launch the update utility manually: on the Settings TV menu (Advanced menu on panels older than WebOS 3.0) > go to General > Press the 7 button on your remote seven times

-- If the current SoC firmware version is v02.00.37 or earlier then please repeat steps 3 and 4 after rebooting.
+- If the current SoC firmware version is v02.00.37 or earlier then please repeat steps 2 and 3 after rebooting.

-Please NoteFirmwares provided are the latest versions we have tested and approved and are not necessarily the latest available from the manufacturer.
+Please NoteThe firmware versions listed in our documentation are the latest versions we have tested and approved at this time and are not necessarily the latest available from the manufacturer.

 Can I disable Remote Firmware Updates?